Paige Birgfeld: ‘Dateline NBC’–On Double Life Of Missing Escort Mom Found Dead

 The Sex Industry’s Quick Money Leads To Quick Deaths

-The adult sex industry attracted Paige Birgfeld because she was divorced and raising the kids alone.
+The adult sex industry, including erotic massage, exotic dancing, and the like, attracted Paige Birgfeld because she was divorced and raising the kids alone.
 She liked the finer things in life, and she didn’t want to struggle financially or depend on a man.
 Her case should be a cautionary tale for people who love the good life and who are willing to participate in the sex industry, a seedy underworld that is rife with murder, extreme violence, and betrayal.
 It’s a world that even the toughest street people haven’t survived.

 Paige Birgfeld’s death story doesn’t even crack the surface of what really goes on in the sex world.
 It is important to note that the life of a sex worker poses an extreme risk for anyone, especially a suburban mom like Paige.